-Taking a larger parameter $K$ for the estimations in Figures~\ref{fig:estimation_gaver_stehfest_random_variables} and~\ref{fig:estimation_gaver_stehfest_variation_number_simulations} can even create big estimation errors related to numerical instability.
-That is why, we do not take it larger in the estimations presented in Figures~\ref{fig:estimation_gaver_stehfest_random_variables} and~\ref{fig:estimation_gaver_stehfest_variation_number_simulations}.
-To illustrate the issues related to taking $K$ very large, we have represented in Figure~\ref{fig:illustration_round_off_errors} exactly the same estimations than the one done in Figures~\ref{fig:estimation_gaver_stehfest_random_variables_intermediate_first} and~\ref{fig:estimation_gaver_stehfest_random_variables_intermediate_third}, except that we now take $K = 36$ in both estimations.
-We observe in Figure~\ref{fig:illustration_round_off_errors} that for $K = 36$, both estimations are now very poor.
-Specifically, oscillations with large amplitude appears at the estimated curve.
+Taking a larger parameter $K$ for the estimations done in Section~\ref{subsubsect:estimation_results_random_variables} can even create big estimation errors related to numerical instability.
+That is why, we do not take it larger in these estimations.
+To illustrate the issues related to taking $K$ very large, we have represented in Figure~\ref{fig:illustration_round_off_errors} exactly the same estimations as those done in Figures~\ref{fig:estimation_gaver_stehfest_random_variables_intermediate_first} and~\ref{fig:estimation_gaver_stehfest_random_variables_intermediate_third}, except that we now take $K = 18$ in both estimations.
+We observe in Figure~\ref{fig:illustration_round_off_errors} that for $K = 18$, both estimations are now very poor.
+Specifically, oscillations with large amplitude appear at the estimated curve.
 These oscillations correspond in fact to numerical errors.
-Indeed, as the Gaver-Stehfest algorithm corresponds to the sum of large terms with alternating sign (see~\eqref{eq:gaver_stehfest_formula}), round-off errors appear when we use this algorithm.
+Indeed, as the Gaver-Stehfest algorithm corresponds to the sum of large terms with alternating sign, see~\eqref{eq:gaver_stehfest_formula}, round-off errors appear when we use this algorithm.
 The absolute value of the terms we sum in the Gaver-Stehfest algorithm increases when its parameter $K$ increases.
-Hence, increasing $K$ also increases the impact of the round-off errors on the estimation, and that is why we do not take it larger in Figures~\ref{fig:estimation_gaver_stehfest_random_variables} and~\ref{fig:estimation_gaver_stehfest_variation_number_simulations}.
+Hence, increasing $K$ also increases the impact of the round-off errors on the estimation, and that is why we do not take it larger in Figures~\ref{fig:estimation_gaver_stehfest_random_variables},~\ref{fig:estimation_gaver_stehfest_variation_number_simulations}, and~\ref{fig:estimation_gaver_stehfest_other_distributions}.